verycoldyiting/MAD25_T02_Team1/README.md

     * **Past: shows tickets for events that have already ended, sorted by most recent past event first.**
 * Each tab has a meaningful empty state message (e.g., “No upcoming tickets.”).

-## Enhanced Stage 1 Feature: Event Details Page with Dynamic Event Information + Past Event Handling [Valerie Kho]
+## Enhanced Stage 1 Feature: Event Details Page with Dynamic Event Information [Valerie Kho]
-The Event Details page was enhanced to provide users with richer event context and safer interactions, by dynamically loading event data from Firestore, displaying structured event information, and preventing ticket purchase for ended events.
+The Event Details page was enhanced to provide users with richer event context and safer interactions, by dynamically loading event data from Firestore and displaying structured event information.
-1. Past Event Detection + Ticket Sales Disabled
-* Automatically detects whether an event is already over using event date vs current time.
-* If event has ended:
-    * **Shows a visible status label “Event Ended”**
-    * **Replaces “Buy Tickets” with a disabled message: “Ticket sales are closed.”**
-2. Structured “Event Information” Section (More Details for Users)
+1. Structured “Event Information” Section (More Details for Users)
 * Adds a dedicated Event Information card that conditionally shows available fields such as:
     * **Artist**
     * **Genre**